Illinois Board of Higher Education Master Plan. Reports. Correspondence, Papers, and Reports, 1962-1964 | Illinois History and Lincoln Collections

 This collection relates to the preparation of the Provisional Master Plan, and is divided into five categories: correspondence and papers relative to Committee D; correspondence and papers relative to Committee J; papers concerning and emanating from the Board; preliminary and final reports of the committees and the Provisional Master Plan; and papers relative to the University of Illinois Faculty Conference on the Final Reports.
 The Committee D papers primarily relate to Dr. Thomas Page's statistical tabulations which constituted the data portion of the report on Collegiate Programs.
 Committee J primarily contains the correspondence of correspondence of Dr. Samuel K. Gove, a committee member.
 The papers of the Board include reports of the Executive Director, basic policy questions, staff recommendations, and other papers and publications relating to the preparation of the plan.

-The Institute of Government and Pubic Affairs donated the collection to the Survey in 1975.
+The Institute of Government and Public Affairs donated the collection to the Illinois Historical Survey in 1975.